 A split-screen feature has long been present in Samsung, Windows and Apple devices, and now it finally makes an appearance on Google devices.
 If you long-press Overview button (the rounded square at the bottom), the main window you’re using will either slide up to the top or over to the left depending on whether you’re in portrait or landscape mode on your device.

 The notification panel has been given a look and functionality redesign in Android Nougat.
-The shade is now full-width with smaller icons to optimize space usage.
+The shade is now full-width with smaller icons to optimise space usage.

 You can now also long-press on a notification to change how it is displayed in the future by either silencing it or blocking it altogether.